Anustup900/Cyberomania/Steps.md

 1.)
 Create AWS IAM Role >> Secret Access KEY + Access ID >> User Pool Craeted >> Your USER POOL is having unique USER ID ( Note down ) >> hence forth your OS is connected with AWS Cloud

+#Step 3 :

+1.)
+Code the Component , Theme , Public & Private route part for working in frontend code as per mentioned in the first step of the algoritm